 The suspected assailant, a 15-year-old ninth-grade student, was taken into custody for questioning, police said.
 Images shared on social media appeared to show the teenager being arrested by heavily armed and masked law enforcement agents.

-Telegram channels with links to Russia’s security services published images they claimed were taken by the suspected assailant at the scene of the knife attack inside the school.
+Telegram channels with links to Russia’s security services published videos and photos they claimed were taken by the suspected assailant at the scene of the knife attack inside the school and then uploaded to social media.

-According to unconfirmed reports, photos found on his phone allegedly contained “extremist quotes” and names of far-right organizations, as well as references to the 2019 Christchurch mosque shootings in New Zealand.
+According to unconfirmed reports, photos found on the teenager’s phone contained “extremist quotes” and the names of far-right organizations, as well as references to the 2019 Christchurch mosque shootings in New Zealand.

 Law enforcement officials have not commented on those reports.